-Even for those of us with no Irish ancestry, Ireland is a destination that calls out to us.
+Even if you have no Irish ancestry, Ireland is a destination that calls out to many people.
 Blessed with beautiful countryside, compelling history and folklore, and a good presence in pop culture, Ireland is probably among the most well-known countries for American travelers.

 If you’re planning a trip to Ireland, you might be curious what to pack for Ireland.
-I’m here to help, but first…
+You may plan the most wonderful vacation, but it’s not going to be as enjoyable if you don’t have the right items.
+I’m here to help with your Ireland packing list, but first…

 What’s the Weather Like in Ireland?